corcorana/restingIAF/iaf_manu.md

 ### 1.1 Peak alpha frequency
 The classical method of estimating IAF relies on delineating the peak alpha frequency (PAF); a singular, prominent peak within the alpha-band frequency range (8-13 Hz; @noachtar2004) of the power spectral density (PSD) plot ([Fig_pafs](#pafs)).
-This expression can be formalised in terms of the local (i.e. relative) maximum within the alpha band:<!-- AC: PA recommended switching back to the argmax formulation, which i have tried to render below. note that i have also included additional terms to better reflect the additional requirements of the PAF mentioned in the informal definition above (singularity & prominance or nontriviality) -->
+This expression can be formalised in terms of the local (i.e. relative) maximum within the alpha band:

 $$ PAF = \text{arg max}_{\substack{x\in A \subseteq PSD }} f(x) \iff \text{arg max}_{\substack{x\in A \subseteq PSD }} f(x) = \text{singleton} \land \text{max}_{\substack{x\in A \subseteq PSD }} f(x) \geq \phi , $$